AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## When an instance expires or its data is deleted, are custom images that were created from the instance affected?
 Are instances created from the custom images affected?

 No, the custom images and the instances created from the custom images are not affected.
-After an instance is automatically released when it expires or manually released, the custom images created from the instance and the instances created from the custom images are unaffected.
+After an instance is manually released or automatically released when it expires, the custom images created from the instance and the instances created from the custom images are unaffected.

 ## Can I replace the operating system of an instance created from a custom image?
 Can the custom image still be used after the operating system is replaced?